icebreaker/icebreaker.github.com/_posts/2023-11-30-2023-november-retrospective.md

 I will have to make list or some sort of a top of all the vampire survivors-likes that I ended up playing during the past year and a half or so.

-There's a TODO item for final retrospective of the year at end of December.
+There's a TODO item for the final retrospective of the year at end of December.

 [suikagame]: https://en.wikipedia.org/wiki/Suika_Game
 [suikagamenintendostore]: https://www.nintendo.com/us/store/products/suika-game-switch/